10 Easy Ways to Speed Up Your Internet Connection

 Most areas have only a couple Internet Service Providers (ISPs) available, so it should be a pretty quick check to see if the other provider that serves your area has better prices for faster speeds.
 You can skim this roundup of best ISPs to figure out if an alternative provider might give you a better deal.

 Switching providers should be a last resort, but if you try the other tips on our list and your speed is still sluggish, it might be time to make a change.
-Check out our zip finder to see what your options are.

 If you’re using satellite internet and you find out you can switch to cable or DSL?
 Make the change—it will make a huge difference to your Netflix sessions.